zitadel/zitadel/docs/docs/guides/installation/custom-domain.md

 ## Standard Config

-For security reasons, ZITADEL only serves requests sent to the expected protocol, host and port
+For security reasons, ZITADEL only serves requests sent to the expected protocol, host and port.
+If not using localhost as ExternalDomain, ExternalSecure must be true and you need to serve the ZITADEL console over HTTPS.

 ```yaml
 ExternalSecure: true